 Located East of Nepal, Kanchenjunga region is one of the remote and lesser-known trekking trails of Nepal.
 Kanchenjunga region offers the best of wilderness and exhilarating trails.
-The pristine nature, astounding views of the Himalayas and exotic trails make it one of the best trekking trails Himalayas has to offer.
+The pristine nature, astounding views of the Himalayas, and exotic trails make it one of the best trekking trails the Himalayas have to offer.

-In this trek, you will be able to see the alluring views of Mt.
+On this trek, you will be able to see the alluring views of Mt.
 Kanchenjunga, Mt.
-Makalu, Jahnu Himal and many more.
-The surrounding landscapes, wild forests, wilderness, rare flora and fauna all make Kanchenjunga Circuit Trek even more exciting and stunning.
+Makalu, Jahnu Himal, and many more.
+The surrounding landscapes, wild forests, wilderness, rare flora, and fauna all make Kanchenjunga Circuit Trek even more exciting and stunning.

 Other than the natural beauty, Kanchenjunga Circuit Trek also offers you a glimpse of the simple and remote lifestyle of the mountain region.
 You can become a part of the traditional culture and traditions on this trek.

-The trail actually opened for trekking only after 1988.
-So, it still remains remote and less-explored by many trekkers.
-Though these days, Kanchenjunga is gaining popularity among the Western trekkers as it is the starting point of The Great Himalayan Trail.
+The trail opened for trekking only after 1988.
+So, it remains remote and less explored by many trekkers.
+These days, Kanchenjunga is gaining popularity among Western trekkers as it is the starting point of The Great Himalayan Trail.